 What Happens if You Don’t Use Your Credit Card?

-Sending one or two credit cards to the sidelines can be a smart way to stay out of debt.
-But leaving a credit card unused for a long period does not come without risks.
+Sending one or two credit cards to the sidelines can be a smart way to stay out of credit card debt.

-1. Your Account might be Closed
+1. Your Account Might be Closed

 One of the risks of leaving a card inactive is that your lender might decide to close the account.
 Lenders choose to close accounts for a variety of reasons.